BEST SHOPPING DESTINATIONS OF HYDERABAD.

 A treat for the senses with more than a hundred varieties of flowers set beautifully in the open, this place opens as early as four in the morning and is on till about seven in the evening.

-A kilo of asters is available for as cheap as Rs 10 here, while roses could be priced lesser.
-They have interesting names for roses like “five-star” for a premium variety or “ruby” for deep red colored ones.
+A kilo of asters is available for as cheap as Rs 10 here, while roses could be priced less.
+They have interesting names for roses like “five-star” for a premium variety or “ruby” for deep red coloured ones.
 Moreover, you could indulge in carnations of thirty different shades, gladioli, and Dutch roses, besides orchids and lilies.

 9. CHARMINAR BAZAAR

-It is famed for its exquisite pearls, which are often embellished with gold and silver.
-Basra pearl is the most popular pearl and is unrivalled in color and luster.
+It is famed for its exquisite pearls shopping Hyderabad, which are often embellished with gold and silver.
+Basra pearl is the most popular pearl and is unrivalled in colour and lustre.

 Heading towards Charminar is like being transported to another town.
-The colors and flavors of this part of Hyderabad are starkly different from the newer parts of the city.
-This bustling market has lots to choose from regarding clothing, especially ethnic saris, sherwanis, and traditional Hyderabadi khada dupatta that is worn for weddings and dress materials.
+The colours and flavours of this part of Hyderabad are starkly different from the newer parts of the city.
+This bustling market has lots to choose from regarding cheap and best clothes shopping in Hyderabad, especially ethnic saris, sherwanis, and traditional Hyderabadi khada dupattas that are worn for weddings and dress materials.

-Everything here is pretty high on the bling factor, be it the ornately embellished fabric or dazzling imitation jewelry and accessories.
+Everything here is pretty high on the bling factor, be it the ornately embellished fabric or dazzling imitation jewellery and accessories.
 Fashion designers and boutique owners throng this market to buy embellishments and gota.
 Some shops exclusively sell accessories-shiny motifs, spangled laces, and sparkling beads.
-You could pick out smaller knick knacks off the street like little plastic toys for children, Surma or kohl vials, glass and lac bangles, and Mehendi cones and sachets.
+You could pick out smaller knick-knacks off the street like little plastic toys for children, Surma or kohl vials, glass and lac bangles, and Mehendi cones, sachets and cheap clothes in Hyderabad.

 TIP: For black and purple pearl earrings with zircon and platinum finish (priced between Rs 180 and Rs 250), visit a shop called ‘Princess Pearls.’